JornWildt/Mason/Documentation/Mason-draft-2.md

 # Introduction

+> Note: The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 Mason is a JSON based format for adding hypermedia elements, standardized error handling and additional meta data to classic JSON representations.
 It is a generic format and imposes very little restrictions on the data it is integrated with.

 A Mason document is constructed by taking a "classic" JSON object and then merging hypermedia elements and other Mason features into it.
 Mason properties are prefixed with `@` to avoid collisions with existing property names.